St. Peter's Kierch: History

 On September 18, 1764, with the intent of constructing a Lutheran church, a plot of land was purchased by some local residents from George Fisher, founder of Middletown, for 7 shillings and 6 pence, along with an annual rent of one grain of wheat.

 The cornerstone of the church was laid on July 13, 1767 by James Burd.
 The church was dedicated by Henry Muhlenberg on September 12, 1769.
 The bell tower was constructed in 1813; the bell was cast in Philadelphia by Hedderly and Leverin and hung in 1815.

 In 1876, the growth on the congregation led to the decision to build a new church several blocks south of the old one, at Spring and Union Streets.
 The last regular service was held at the Kierch on January 26, 1879.
 It is still used, however, for "occasional services and funerals" as well as other special events.
 St. Peter's Kierch was listed on the National Register of Historic Places on June 17, 1973.

-The church has an adjacent cemetery, locally called "God's Acre", that has about 210 people buried who fought in the American Revolution, including Barack Obama's 6th great-grandfather George Frederick Toot.
+The church has an adjacent cemetery, locally called "God's Acre", that has about 210 people buried who fought in the American Revolution.